jberet/intro-jberet/README.md

 # intro-jberet
-Introduction to batch processing with WildFly and JBeret
+Introduction to Java batch processing with WildFly and JBeret